 Jennifer owned and operated a teahouse in Milwaukee for three years before relocating to Northeast Wisconsin.
 Having visited a plantation in South Carolina, witness the Japanese tea ceremony, saw the Korean women’s ceremony, was one of eight people to represent the USA tea industry in two world tea conferences in China, and having enjoyed a samovar in Russia, her dream is to travel the world visiting plantations in India, China, Taiwan, and Japan.
 She has contacts with small farms in origin countries and gets many of her teas directly from them with a focus on procuring high-quality teas that are organic, fair trade and ethically sourced.

 - Avid gardener preferring local, organic, and heirloom varieties.

-- Leadership team Eagles Heights Community Garden, Madison WI, one of the oldest and largest – organic community gardens in the United States.
+- Leadership team Eagles Heights Community Garden, Madison WI for seven years, one of the oldest and largest – organic community gardens in the United States.

 - Graduated from the Specialty Tea Institute in 2009.

 - Only person to represent Wisconsin and the first from UWGB to be a semi-finalist in the 2019 Draper Competition

 - One of eight people to represent the USA tea industry in two world tea conferences in China in March 2019.